-15.26 CUPE 3903 BENEFITS FUND
+15.27 CUPE 3903 BENEFITS FUND

-Effective September 1, 2011 the Employer will provide to CUPE 3903 a total amount of \$100,000 to assist CUPE 3903 to fund and administer its own plan or arrangement for benefits not covered by the collective agreement.
-Effective September 1, 2012 increase the total amount to \$150,000
+On each of September 1, 2018 and September 1, 2019, the Employer will provide to CUPE 3903 a total amount of \$220,000 to assist CUPE 3903 to fund and administer its own plan or arrangement for benefits not covered by the collective agreement.
+Allocations from the Fund will be made by the Union.
+An Annual Report on the disbursement of monies shall be submitted in writing to the Labour Management Committee.